FabienCoutant/SparkUp/README.md

 - #### Front End
   - Local Deployment (two choices):
-    - at the project's root folder : `npm run local-dapp` and then open your browser at the following url : https://localhost:3000/
+    - at the project's root folder : `npm run start` and then open your browser at the following url : https://localhost:3000/
     - move into the client folder and run `npm run start` and then open your browser at the following url : https://localhost:3000/
   - Ropsten : in order to interact with our DApp and smart-contract use [Heroku](https://sparkup-alyra.herokuapp.com/)